BtVS by Whedon and Mutant Enemy. Shadowrun RPG by FASA, WizKids, FanPro, Hare-Brained Schemes. Early Edition by Abrams, Brush and CBS.

 That had been it, so, trying to find a sympathetic face among those in charge of the paper, Gary decided to send a plea to the outgoing editor.

-Sure enough, as soon as Gary clicked 'Send' his copy of the paper changed to reflect the next day's new reality.
+Sure enough, as soon as Gary clicked 'Send' his copy of the paper changed to reflect the next day's new reality.-Night with Moon Headquarters, Cleveland-

-The Mailer Daemon broke off the flow of writing when his mailbox beeped for attention.
+The Daemon broke off the flow of writing when his mailbox beeped for attention.

 "Hmmm..." he mused as he opened the message.
-"Who would be writing me from Chicago?"
+"Who would be writing me from Illinois?"

-The letter amounted to knowledge that the Mailer Daemon was losing his job as editor, appreciation of his work and a plea that the 'Outside Events' page for the night would include an expanded section on Chicago.Heh,
+The letter amounted to knowledge that he was losing his job as editor, appreciation of his work and a plea that the 'Outside Events' page for the night would include an expanded section on Chicago.Heh,

 Gary frowned as he read the expanded article.
 He had hoped for more details on the arson event, but it remained unchanged.
 Instead, a second news story had appeared above the first one.